Ava’s Perfect Match Dating Profile…

 The Perfect Gift

-Darn, she thought as she flipped down her visor and forced her gaze to focus on the woman staring back at her.
+Darn, she thought as she flipped down her visor and looked into the lighted mirror at the woman staring back at her.
 The best makeup in the world isn’t going to conceal my state of mind.

 The mirror never lied.
-Her eyes, underscored with dark circles contrasting against her pale skin showed fatigue, but also revealed a sad, faraway look she hadn’t been able to shake since her divorce.
-Though she’d taken positive steps to move on, the mess she’d made of her life by marrying the wrong man still overshadowed the fun-loving girl she used to be.
+Her hazel eyes, underscored with dark circles against her pale skin showed fatigue, but also revealed the sad, faraway look she hadn’t been able to shake since her divorce.
+Though she’d taken positive steps to move on, the mess she’d made of her life by marrying the wrong man still overshadowed the gregarious, fun-loving girl she used to be.
 Mistakes were easy to make.
 Starting over was not.

-“Straighten up, honey,” she said aloud as she searched her purse for a breath mint.
+“Straighten up, girl,” she said aloud as she searched her purse for a breath mint.
 “This is not the time to get sidetracked over what’s wrong with your life.
-You have to show up with a smile on your face and a spring in your step so everyone thinks you’re doing great.”
+You have to show up with a smile on your face and a spring in your step so Lisa thinks you’re doing great.”

 “I’m in the parking lot.
 See you in five minutes.
 Bye.”
 She touched up her peach lipstick and shut off the car.
-Grabbing her purse, her phone and her baby gift, Ava braced herself against the drizzling
+Grabbing her purse, her phone and her baby gift, Ava braced herself against the hot, drizzling Florida afternoon as she locked her car then sprinted across the puddle-filled parking lot to the restaurant.

 The woman pointed toward the stairs.
 “It’s in the upper level.”

 “Thank you.”
-Squaring her shoulders, she trudged up the wide, open stairway to a large room with floor-to-ceiling windows facing the ocean.
-Round tables covered with white linen cloths and adorned with small vases of fresh pink, white and yellow flowers were scattered about the room.
-A buffet filled with assorted hot and cold appetizers, fruit, punch and desserts stretched the length of an entire wall.
-Lisa stood near the gift table, wearing a floor-length, yellow dress with an empire waist.
+Squaring her shoulders, Ava trudged up the wide, open stairway to a large room with floor-to-ceiling windows facing the ocean.
+Round tables covered with white linen and adorned with small vases of fresh pink, white and yellow flowers were scattered about the room.
+A buffet filled with assorted hot and cold appetizers, fruit, punch, and desserts stretched the length of an entire wall.
+Lisa stood near the gift table, wearing a floor-length, yellow dress with an empire waist, emphasizing her round “baby bump.”
 Her long dark hair hung down her back in soft, spiral curls.

 “Ava,” she cried as she held out her arms for a hug, “I’m so glad you’re here.
 We haven’t seen each other in ages!”